 Ingredients and customization

-Cajun seasoning: This is the flavorful thread that pulls everything together.
-I use this Cajun seasoning (it’s the best!) and because it is quite salty on its own, this recipe does not call for any salt.
+- Cajun seasoning: This is the flavorful thread that pulls everything together.
+I use this Cajun seasoning (it's the best!) and because it is quite salty on its own, this recipe does not call for any salt.
 Salt the recipe to taste if you are using an unsalted Cajun seasoning.
+Check out my vegan jambalaya for another way to use this seasoning.

-Beans: I like to use canned black beans for a quick protein source, but you can also use other beans like pinto or garbanzos.
-Even baked tofu would be a great option!
+- Beans: I like to use canned black beans for a quick protein source, but you can also use other beans like pinto or garbanzos.
+Even baked tofu or crispy chickpeas would be a great option!

 Because I am not a fan of doing dishes, and I have a feeling that you aren't either, the potatoes and veggies are cooked on the same sheet pan and tossed in the same bowl.